busbud/coding-challenge-frontend-b/README.md

 * `gulp` to build for production

 ### Server Configuration
-* `server/config.js` holds the server side configuration, checks for ENVVARS and uses them instad, if found.
+* `server/config.js` holds the server side configuration, checks for ENVVARS and uses them insted, if found.
 * `SYSTEMS_CONFIG_LOCATION` this can also be a local path, if remote system configs are not desired.
 Any URL where the files are available by http will work.

 ### System Configurations